Scyyyy4/SR-and-GBN-Simulation/README.md

-# Reliable Data Transfer Protocol (SR&GBN) Implementation
+# Reliable Data Transfer Protocol Implementation

-**IERG3310 Lab1** - Implementation of a SR&GBN Protocol in C
+**IERG3310 Lab1** - Implementation of Selective Repeat (SR) and Go-Back-N (GBN) Protocols in C

 ## Overview

-This project implements a Selective Repeat (SR) protocol to simulate reliable data transfer between a sender and a receiver.
-The protocol is implemented in C and uses a provided simulator framework to handle packet transmission, acknowledgments, and error handling.
+This project implements two reliable data transfer protocols, **Selective Repeat (SR)** and **Go-Back-N (GBN)**, to simulate reliable data transfer between a sender and a receiver.
+Both protocols are implemented in C and use a provided simulator framework to handle packet transmission, acknowledgments, and error handling.

 ## Features

-- **Selective Repeat Protocol**: Implements the SR protocol for reliable data transfer.
+### Common Features
+- **Reliable Data Transfer**: Ensures data is delivered correctly despite packet loss or corruption.
 - **Window Management**: Supports configurable window sizes for the sender.
 - **Checksum Calculation**: Computes and verifies checksums for error detection.
 - **Packet Handling**: Manages packet transmission, retransmission, and buffering.
 - **Event Logging**: Logs important events such as packet transmission, reception, timeouts, and buffer operations.
 - **Performance Metrics**: Calculates and displays throughput and goodput statistics.

+### Selective Repeat (SR) Specific Features
+- **Selective Acknowledgment**: Only lost or corrupted packets are retransmitted.
+- **Efficient Resource Usage**: Minimizes retransmissions by acknowledging only the missing packets.

+### Go-Back-N (GBN) Specific Features
+- **Cumulative Acknowledgment**: Retransmits all packets from the first lost or corrupted packet onward.
+- **Simpler Implementation**: Easier to implement but may be less efficient in high-loss environments.

 ## Implementation Details